awiegel/CuraBlender/Documentation/README.md

 ## 2. Potential problems
 **Ultimaker Cura Version** \
-This plugin was developed and tested on **Ultimaker Cura 4.6 and 4.7**.
-It should also work for other versions of cura, but is not guaranteed.
+This plugin was developed and successfully tested on versions for **Ultimaker Cura from 4.0 up to 4.8**. \
+It should also work for future versions, but is not guaranteed.

 <br/>